dekarrin/ictiobus/docs/fishi-usage.md

 the symbols is ignored in FISHI, this will be ignored.

-This rule says that the non-terminal symbol called SUM can derive the string made up of the *terminals* (symbols with no rule in the gramamr where it is the head symbol) "int", "+", then "int".
+This rule says that the non-terminal symbol called SUM can derive the string made up of the *terminals* (symbols with no rule in the grammar where it is the head symbol) "int", "+", then "int".

     %%grammar